Bassett88/arkosR36S/Frequently-Asked-Questions---RG503.md

     * Existing roms folders, roms, bios, and games on this sd card will NOT be overwritten during this process.
     * Once ArkOS is setup to use the second sd slot for roms and games, your main sd card and your roms sd card must be in the unit for ArkOS to boot.
     * This process will NOT copy any of your roms, games and saves from the main SD card to the secondary card.
 It will just create the structure for you.
 You'll need to copy those yourself.
 You can use File Manager from the Options menu to do this or copy them manually from your computer.

+## Q. How do I use the HDMI port?
+### A. With the unit powered off, plug the device into your HDMI TV or monitor.
+Then power the device on.
+* You must have a compatible mini HDMI cable.
+There have been reports that some HDMI cables don't work correctly with this unit.
+Make sure you have one that is relatively new and of known good quality.

+## Q. Can I use external controllers with this unit?
+### A. Yes.
+Bluetooth and USB controllers should work with the unit.
+For bluetooth controllers, make sure to go to Bluetooth in the options system section just before Retroarch and run it.
+It will start the Bluetooth connection manager.
+Put your bluetooth controller into pairing mode and select **Connect to new Bluetooth device** and add your bluetooth device.
+**Notes:**
+* Be sure to setup your external controller in Emulationstation by hitting start then **Configure Input**.
+This will allow your external controller to navigate the Emulationstation menu and Retroarch based emulators
+* When using an external controller, only Retroarch based emulators will be automatically setup on setup through Emulationstation.
+External emulators such as standalone mupen64plus, PPSSPP, and SCUMMVM may need additional manual setup via SSH.